jfairbank/playit/README.md

     $ webpack client.js bundle.js
     $ pbcopy < bundle.js

 Open devtools, paste, and hit enter.
-Now your Play/Pause key should control Songza's Play/Pause button.
+Now your Play/Pause key should control the Play/Pause button(s) on the website.